wu-hongjun/heiya/README.md

 A complete set of heiya examples can be found in the [Heiya Demo Notebook](https://github.com/wu-hongjun/heiya/blob/main/heiya_demo.ipynb).

+# What does the name mean?
+HEI- High Efficiency Image.
+Ya - In Chinese, 压(yā) means "to compress".

+But mostly just a reference to uncle Roger's "Heiya" when Jamie Oliver rinse the rice with tap water.

 ## Update History

 A complete update log can be found in the [HISTORY.md](https://github.com/wu-hongjun/heiya/blob/main/HISTORY.md).